microsoft/vscode-docs/docs/java/java-debugging.md

   - `integratedTerminal` - VS Code Integrated Terminal.
   - `externalTerminal` - External terminal that can be configured in user settings.
 - `shortenCommandLine` - When the project has long classpath or big VM arguments, the command line to launch the program may exceed the maximum command-line string limitation allowed by the OS.
 This configuration item provides multiple approaches to shorten the command line.
 Defaults to `auto`.
-  - `none` - Launch the program with the standard command line 'java [options] classname [args]'.
+  - `none` - Launch the program with the standard command line 'java {options} classname {args}'.
-  - `jarmanifest` - Generate the classpath parameters to a temporary classpath.jar file, and launch the program with the command line 'java -cp classpath.jar classname [args]'.
+  - `jarmanifest` - Generate the classpath parameters to a temporary classpath.jar file, and launch the program with the command line 'java -cp classpath.jar classname {args}'.
-  - `argfile` - Generate the classpath parameters to a temporary argument file, and launch the program with the command line 'java @argfile [args]'.
+  - `argfile` - Generate the classpath parameters to a temporary argument file, and launch the program with the command line 'java @argfile {args}'.
 This value only applies to Java 9 and higher.
   - `auto` - Automatically detect the command-line length and determine whether to shorten the command line via an appropriate approach.
 - `stepFilters` - Skip specified classes or methods when stepping.
   - `classNameFilters` - [**Deprecated** - replaced by `skipClasses`] Skip the specified classes when stepping.
 Class names should be fully qualified.
 Wildcard is supported.